Table of Contents

 How long it will take to pay off your debt is not some mystery and it is not a stable, fixed timeline.
 It is instead the result of your balance,interest rate, and monthly payment coming together.
 The balance changes slowly and the interest rate isn't completely in your control.
 However, the payment you can control and it is the most high leverage lever of them all.
 If you can raise it, even a little bit, it will turn a decade of debt pay off into only a couple years.

-Estimate your timeline this week using one debt and the simple subtraction above, then decide on a payment you can sustain.
-The number you choose today is, quite literally, the date you become debt-free.
-Make it a date you can live with, and then protect it.
+You can estimate your timeline this week with just one debt and the simple subtraction laid out above.
+Next, decide on a payment that you can truly sustain.
+The number you choose is the most direct factor into when you will become debt free.